alexdelorenzo/awful.py/README.md

 ### Forums and Navigation

-If forum.unread is True, call forum.read()
+If forum.unread is True, call forum.read().
+Attribute access will trigger read() implicitly.

 ```python
 In [59]: the_pos